Genivia/ugrep/README.md

 ### Output matches in JSON, XML, CSV, C++

     --cpp
             Output file matches in C++.
-See also option --format.
+See also the --format and -u options.
     --csv
             Output file matches in CSV.
-When option -H, -n, -k, or -b is used additional CSV values are output.
-See also option --format.
+When option -H, -n, -k, or -b is used additional values are output.
+See also the --format and -u options.
     --json
             Output file matches in JSON.
-When option -H, -n, -k, or -b is used additional JSON properties are output.
-See also option --format.
+When option -H, -n, -k, or -b is used additional values are output.
+See also the --format and -u options.
     --xml
             Output file matches in XML.
-When option -H, -n, -k, or -b is used additional XML attributes are output.
-See also option --format.
+When option -H, -n, -k, or -b is used additional values are output.
+See also the --format and -u options.

 To recursively search for lines with `TODO` and display C++ file matches in JSON with line number properties: